jytole/personal-website/classes.md

 # Classes

-This document highlights all of my undergraduate classes and what I've learned in each of them.
+This document highlights all of my undergraduate and graduate classes and what I've learned in each of them.
 This will hopefully make my project reflection easier, as I go back and remember what I've done in my classes.

 This is a list of all classes I have attended at MSU, listed by semester.
 Underneath each semester title is a summary of the semester, including notable developments and milestones.
-Underneath each class is a description of what I learned.
+Underneath each class is a summary of what I learned, as well as any notable assignemnts, projects, or accomplishments to remember.

 ## Fall 2020